selenide/selenide/support.md

    <h2>Selenide training</h2>

+   We offer on-site workshops and online courses starting from April 2017.
-   If you need a training, send as an email to info@selenide.org
+   Send as an email to mailto:info@selenide.org, if you are interested.

-   <h2>Commercial support</h2>
+   <h2>Enterprise support</h2>

-   Selenide is free for everyone.
-But if your company needs a commercial support, we can provide it.
+   Selenide is open-source and free for everyone.
+   But if your company is interested in enterpise level support, we will provide it, starting from March 2017.

-   Drop as email to info@selenide.org
+   Drop as email to mailto:info@selenide.org and we will get in touch with you.

   </section>
 </div>